VanillaViking/rtos_assignment_3/report/report.typ

   caption: [Round Robin wait & turnaround times],
 ) <avgs>

+The results show that the average wait time for all 7 processes with a quant time of 7 is 15.29 ms. The average turnaround time for the processes is 20.57 ms. In a round robin implementation, no process should wait more than $(n -1) q$, or 24ms in this case.
+If we observe the process that waited the longest, 22 ms by process 4, we see that it is under 24ms.
+Generally, round robin scheduling has a higher average turnaround time compared to another scheduling algorithm such as SJF.
+However, it is more responsive, due to the fair nature of round robin scheduling, ensuring that all processes will get a slice of CPU time soon.

 = Program 2

 == Outline

+Program 2 implements a FIFO based page replacement algorithm.
+In this algorithm, the earliest page that was loaded into the frame is replaced with a new page in the event of a page fault.

+After printing all faults that occured, the program waits for the SIGINT signal from the system, which the user can administer by pressing Ctrl+C on the keyboard.
+The program handles this signal by printing the total number of page faults and exiting.

 == Implementation

 === Memory management

+The algorithm begins by initialising all elements in the frame to -1, signifying that it is empty.
+It then begins looping through all reference string values, checking if the value exists within the frame values or not.
+If the value does not exist, then it means that there is a page fault.
+The oldest value in the frame can be kept track of by the page fault count, since we replace values in the frame in a sequential order

 === Signal (Ctrl-C)